slau126/STATS220/index.md

 # Welcome to the Story of my Meme.

 ## About me!
 I am a final year BCom/BSci conjoint student who is not skilled at all in programming or anything like that.
-I have tried avoiding coding during my entire
+I have tried avoiding coding my entire
 University journey until a friend recommended me taking STATS220.

 So here is a Meme representing how STATS220 is really going for me and I hope, other students aswell.